orsonteodoro/gcf2/README.md

 instead.

 This tool will not detect a stall or lack of progression when executing a program.
 Manual inspection is required for this kind of error.
+The stall could be caused by a missing symbol problem.

 ## Required re-emerges